alekseisolovev/databot/README.md

 # DataBot

-A LangGraph-based AI agent designed to assist with data science workflows and analytical tasks.
+A LangGraph-based AI agent designed to automate data science workflows and analytical tasks, with Langfuse integration for performance evaluation and monitoring.

 ## Features